 Faculty and staff in the department participate in all four years of the professional curriculum, although most interactions with students occur in the third and fourth years.
-The department offers a one-year internship program for the newly graduated veterinarians and three-year residency programs in several clinical disciplines for veterinarians seeking advanced training and board certification.
-Our faculty and staff frequently contribute to continuing education programs offered by the College of Veterinary Medicine & Biomedical Sciences.
+The department offers a one-year internship program for newly graduated veterinarians and three-year residency programs in several clinical disciplines for veterinarians seeking advanced training and board certification.
+Our faculty and staff frequently contribute to continuing education programs offered by the School of Veterinary Medicine & Biomedical Sciences.

 Professional DVM Program

 The DVM degree curriculum is a four-year post-undergraduate program composed of three years of classroom study with a final year of clinical rotations.
 It is designed to give future veterinarians a solid base in disease recognition and clinical competency.

 The department offers PhD and MS (thesis or non-thesis) in Biomedical Sciences.
 Areas of emphasis include equine reproduction, large and small ruminant reproduction, equine infectious diseases, clinical epidemiology & patient-based studies, and spatial analysis of health outcomes.